docsmooth/laptop-scriptlets/README.md

 Random scripts I use for managing my life on my linux laptop.

+badurl-inspectory.py - uses the requests library to check the redirect chain of phishing emails

 bat-status.sh - helps me do long-term performance testing of my battery

 clearcomments.sh - replacement for cat that removes comments and blank lines from the file.